Search

 Plastics used in plumbing and other building products include materials such as chlorinated polyvinyl chloride (CPVC), crosslinked polyethylene (PEX), polyethylene (PE), and polyvinyl chloride (PVC).
 Chemical and physical degradation of these materials during and after use causes them to shed small plastic particles into the environment.

+Plastic articles 0.1 microns to 5 mm in diameter are microplastics.
+Those smaller than 0.1 microns are nanoplastics.
+The small size, high relative surface area, and inability to dissolve in water amplify risks from MP and NP.
 When MP and NP release from plastic drinking-water pipe, these particles pass to faucets and fixtures, increasing human exposure to plastic compounds, along with chemical additives such as antioxidants, fillers, flame retardants, pigments, plasticizers, and stabilizers.

-According to research on plastic leachates published in the journal Case Studies in Chemical and Environmental Engineering, microplastics and nanoplastics increase the rate of “plasticisers leaching, adsorption/desorption of hazardous chemicals and pathogens in water, raising concerns for their eventual negative effect on environmental and human health.”
+According to research on plastic leachates published in the journal Case Studies in Chemical and Environmental Engineering, microplastics and nanoplastics increase the rate of “plasticisers leaching, adsorption / desorption of hazardous chemicals and pathogens in water, raising concerns for their eventual negative effect on environmental and human health.”

 In other words, the presence of these small plastic particles in drinking water increases concentrations of harmful chemicals and microbes to which people are exposed.